Published: 18 June 2019

 The information entered in this section should provide an analysis of the total funds requested to undertake the research proposed and should be based on current prices.
 These costs will be used to assess value for money.

 It is in your best interest to undertake a thorough, realistic and accurate costing.
-Where an outline/stage 1 application has been produced and this is the full stage (2) application, the committee/panel will pay close attention to any material increase in costs.
+Where an outline/stage 1 application has been produced and this is the full stage (2) application, the assessment committee will pay close attention to any material changes to costs.
 You must provide a clear and full justification for all costs including NHS costs.
 You must also ensure that you include all costs including those required to secure good research management.

-● NHS support costs are funded via Clinical Research Networks.
-Researchers should contact their local NHS R&D department initially and, if they are unable to help directly or if there is no local NHS R&D department, contact the Local Comprehensive Research Network (LCRN) senior manager for advice on NHS support costs.
-Further details about LCRN contacts are available at https://www.nihr.ac.uk/nihr-in-your-area/local-clinical-research networks.htm.
+- NHS support costs, including costs for Social Care research are funded via Clinical Research Networks.
+Researchers should contact their local NHS R&D department initially and, if they are unable to help directly or if there is no local NHS R&D department, contact the Local Clinical Research Network (LCRN) senior manager for advice on NHS support costs.
+Further details about LCRN contacts are available on the NIHR LCRN website.

 Please note that whilst the applicable percentages will be used to calculate the maximum grant payable, the programme reserves the right to award a grant for less than this maximum where it is considered appropriate.